Dicalcium phosphate: Structure

-The structure of the anhydrous and dihydrated forms have been determined by X-ray crystallography and the structure of the monohydrate was determined by electron crystallography.
-The dihydrate (shown in table above) as well as the monohydrate adopt layered structures.
+The structure of the anhydrous and dihydrated forms has been determined by X-ray crystallography, and the structure of the monohydrate was determined by electron crystallography.
+The dihydrate (shown in table above) as well as the monohydrate, adopt layered structures.

 Uses and occurrence

 Dibasic calcium phosphate is mainly used as a dietary supplement in prepared breakfast cereals, dog treats, enriched flour, and noodle products.
 It is also used as a tableting agent in some pharmaceutical preparations, including some products meant to eliminate body odor.
-Dibasic calcium phosphate is also found in some dietary calcium supplements (e.g. Bonexcin).
+Dibasic calcium phosphate is also found in some dietary calcium supplements (e.g., Bonexcin).
 It is used in poultry feed.
 It is also used in some toothpastes as a tartar control agent.

 Heating dicalcium phosphate gives dicalcium diphosphate, a useful polishing agent:

-In the dihydrate (brushite) form it is found in some kidney stones and in dental calculi.
+In the dihydrate (brushite) form, it is found in some kidney stones and dental calculi.